techiew/Misc-Projects/README.md

 ## Misc-Projects
 Miscellaneous projects from throughout the years, all of these are hobby projects.
+Go into the folder for a project to see a .gif preview.

 Runnable .exes for each program can be found [here.](https://github.com/techiew/Misc-Projects/releases)